-The type of your attribute is important for the following reasons:
+Setting up your attribute types are important for the following reasons:

 - Eliminate data errors.

-- Less time spent on searching/filtering through products.
-Eg. you want to select products that costs more than $20, then we need that price attribute as a Number to do numerical comparisons, which will not be possible if the number is stored as text.
+- Less time spent searching/filtering through products.
+Eg. You want to select products that cost more than $20, then we need that price attribute as a Number to do numerical comparisons, which will not be possible if the number is stored as text.

 So spend a reasonable amount of time planning all the attribute types, and understanding when to use them.
-Trust me, this will save you a lot of headache and time in the long run.
+Trust me, this will save you a lot of headaches and time lost in the long run.